Set up SSO

 2. Select the **Allow SSO via SAML** checkbox.
 The SAML configuration settings display.

-As shown in the image below, there are some details you will need to get from the IdP you are using.
-It can be useful to have the Configuration screen and the relevant settings page from your IdP open side by side.
+You need to get this from the IdP you are using.
+It can be useful to have the **Configuration** screen and the relevant settings page from your IdP open side by side.
 Depending on your provider, this information might be called something different from what it is called in Phocas.

-The X509 Certificate is a commonly used standard in internet protocols and, although it is not compulsory, it is strongly recommended that you copy these details from your IdP and enter them into Phocas.
+* **X509 certificate**: This is commonly used standard in internet protocols and, although it is not compulsory, it is strongly recommended that you copy these details from your IdP and enter them into Phocas.
 If you make an error when doing this, when you try to save your configuration changes, the certificate text will turn red and show an error message.
 Check you have copied the entire text and have not accidentally added spaces or deleted anything.

 In an IdP-initiated single sign-on flow, the IdP might supply a path to a specific resource (such as an embedded favorite) in the *RelayState* parameter of the request.
 When the sign-on successfully occurs, the application automatically directs to the URL specified in the *RelayState* parameter.